marcosfavat/dino/Reclassify-color-gradient.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_svg_gradient.jpg)

 This addon is packaged with a few SVG color ramp.
 All these ramp are pick up from the [cpt-city archive](http://soliton.vm.bytemark.co.uk/pub/cpt-city/).
 SVG files are stored in *Blender_install_folder\2.xx\scripts\addons\terrain_analysis\gradients*.
 You can add, edit or remove svg file from here to manage your color ramp library.

+Like previous tool, for each stop of the color ramp node, the script evaluate by interpolation the color in the svg gradient at the corresponding stop position.

 #### **Export to SVG**